"I was naked and you gave me clothing, I was sick and you took care of me, I was in prison and you visited me." (Matthew 25:36)

 To learn more about volunteering with Yokefellow Prison Ministry, contact Carlton Gooding, 336-740-0392.

 Or for more information, contact the Rev. David Stanford, 773-671-6887.

 The Interfaith Prison Ministry for Women (IPMW) is a nonprofit organization serving the greater Raleigh area with a mission to build bridges of hope for women in prison before and after release through chaplaincy services, transitional programs and re-entry support.

 On any given day, almost 3,000 women are incarcerated in NC; as many as 76% of these women are mothers.
 We believe all people deserve another chance, and IPMW helps women to empower themselves with tools and resources so they have that chance upon release.

-Contact the Rev. Mark Davidson, chair of the Bishop's Committee on Prison Ministry, for ideas on getting started or to share what you are already doing!
+Contact the Rev. David Stanford, chair of the Bishop's Committee on Prison Ministry, for ideas on getting started or to share what you are already doing!